balakarthikeyan/notes/questions/symfony-older-version-questions.md

 An XHTML compliant textarea tag
 Returns a textarea tag wrapped with an inline rich-text JavaScript editor.

-An XHTML input tag with type = “submit”.
+An XHTML input tag with type = "submit".
 `echo submit_tag('Update Next Record'); `

 ### Describe the method used to handle an Ajax request?